dhis2-chap/Assessment_example_singlepred/README.md

 print(f"MAE: {MAE}")
 ```

+The samples variable is structured as a list of lists because model predictions are treated as uncertain.
+Each inner list contains alternative predictions for a single time period, allowing the evaluation to take prediction uncertainty into account.

 ### The evaluation function
 In this minimalist example of model assessment, we use an evaluation function that takes the true values and prediction samples as input and returns an error value.
 More specifically, the evaluator computes the Mean Absolute Error (MAE) between the true values and the mean of the prediction samples.